Laravel Permissions with Spatie, Practical Guide: Authorization with Roles, Installation

 You simply ask if the user has that permission, and that's it.

-Policies are similar to Spatie, but a little more generic and focused on your application's business logic.
-They are typically used when you don't need a complex role and permission system.
+Policies are similar to Spatie, but a bit more generic and focused on the business logic of your application.
+They are normally used when you don't need a complex system of roles and permissions.

-In other words, while Spatie handles permissions and roles globally and reusably, Policies allow you to define more specific rules directly tied to your application's models or resources.
+In other words, while Spatie handles permissions and roles globally and reusably, policies allow you to define more specific rules directly linked to the models or resources of your application.

-In the following practical example, we will see how to use Policies to control access to certain resources without relying on a complete role and permission system.
+In the next practical example, we will see how to use policies to control access to certain resources without depending on a full roles and permissions system.

 Integration between Spatie and Policies